nhanthu262n/Panda-HanPro/README_GITHUB_PAGES.txt

 - GitHub: Settings -> Pages -> Deploy from a branch -> main -> /(root).

-Offline scoring update:
-Pronunciation scoring now runs locally in the browser and no longer calls the remote /api/pronunciation/grade endpoint.
-It estimates tone shape, duration and loudness from the recorded WAV.
-The Vietnamese subtitle/meaning block is hidden in both the lesson card and quiz answer cards; the Pinyin quiz tab remains available.
-Offline scoring returns the full rubric fields used by the feedback panel.
-Học, Luyện đọc, recording and offline scoring remain available.
+Frontend GitHub Pages build:
+This package keeps the entire frontend on GitHub Pages.
+The Pinyin module is lazy-loaded only when the Ngữ âm tab is opened.
+The Pinyin quiz tab remains available, while the Vietnamese subtitle/meaning block is hidden in both lesson cards and quiz answer cards.

+Real AI integration:
+The loader sets window.__PINYIN_TEACHER_API_BASE__ to https://pinyinteach-xct3ccac.manus.space.
+The frontend sends the recorded WAV to /api/pronunciation/grade and displays the backend rubric fields: score, feedback, classification, toneScore/toneFeedback, segmentalScore/segmentalFeedback, articulationScore/articulationFeedback, and fluencyScore/fluencyFeedback.

+Important: GitHub Pages cannot run the backend.
+The remote backend endpoint must answer OPTIONS and POST with CORS headers for the exact frontend origin, for example https://nhanthu262n.github.io.
+Do not put any AI key in this package.